minio/docs/source/reference/minio-mc/mc-ilm-add.rst

    Use this flag to retain a certain number of past versions of a file in a first in, first out fashion.
    After retaining the maximum number of non-current versions, MinIO marks any remaining older non-current object versions as eligible for expiration.

-   The following table lists a number of object versions and their expiration eligibility based on ``--newer-noncurrentversions-expiration 3``:
+   The following table lists a number of object versions and their expiration eligibility based on ``--noncurrent-expire-newer 3``:

    .. list-table::
       :widths: 50 50